Nevenall/ghosting-the-edge/03 Gearing Up.md

 ### For +1¤ Upgrade

-#### Aspects

-Add a positive aspect or take away a negative aspect.
+- Add a positive aspect or take away a negative aspect.

-#### Skills

-Add 5 skill points and increase the skill cap by 1.
+- Add 5 skill points and increase the skill cap by 1.

-#### Stunts

-Add a stunt.
+- Add a stunt.

 ### For -1¤ Downgrade

-#### Aspects

-Add a negative aspect or take away a positive aspect.
+- Add a negative aspect or take away a positive aspect.

-#### Skills

-Remove 4 or 5 skill points and reduce the skill cap by 1.
+- Remove 4 or 5 skill points and reduce the skill cap by 1.

-#### Stunts

-Remove a stunt
+- Remove a stunt
 :::

 ## Acquiring Gear

 During play characters can try all kinds of ways to get their hands on new gear.
 They can buy it outright with a Resources roll, or borrow it through some Contacts, or even design and fab it with an automated workshop and a Tech skill.
 They might even Steal one.

 The difficulty for acquiring any particular item will depend a lot on the circumstances of the method.
-For example, some items have aspects such as **restricted**, or **luxury item**, which increases the opposition for acquiring that item through just spending money.
+For example, some items have aspects such as {Restricted}, or {Luxury Item}, which increases the opposition for acquiring that item through just spending money.

 ## Building Gear